IgniteUI/indigo-design-docfx/en/components/rating.md

 # Rating

 The Rating component enables users to apply a rating to an item or experience, such as a product, service, page, other entity, and more.
 The Rating can display a single user's, or an aggregate, star rating and it's used to let users set their own star rating.
+The Rating is visually identical to the [Ignite UI for Angular Rating Component](https://www.infragistics.com/products/ignite-ui-angular/angular/components/rating)

 ## Rating Demo